AlibabaCloudDocs/cdn/intl.en-US/Quick Start/Add a domain name to Alibaba Cloud CDN.md

     -   You can add at most 50 domain names to Alibaba Cloud CDN for each Alibaba Cloud account.

-If the average daily peak bandwidth of your domain names exceeds 50 Mbit/s, you can [submit a ticket](https://workorder-intl.console.aliyun.com/?spm=5176.2020520001.aliyun_topbar.18.dbd44bd3e4f845#/ticket/createIndex) to increase the maximum number of domain names that can be added to Alibaba Cloud CDN.
+However, if the sum of the average daily peak bandwidth values of your domain names exceeds 50 Mbit/s, you can [submit a ticket](https://workorder-intl.console.aliyun.com/?spm=5176.2020520001.aliyun_topbar.18.dbd44bd3e4f845#/ticket/createIndex) to add more domain names to Alibaba Cloud CDN.
 Make sure that the increase of domain names does not cause business risks.

     -   The content delivered from the domain name must be legal and comply with the Terms of Service for Alibaba Cloud CDN.
 For more information, see [Limits](/intl.en-US/Product Introduction/Limits.md). |
     |**Business Type**|    -   [Image and small file distribution](/intl.en-US/Product Introduction/Scenarios/Image and small file distribution.md): accelerates the delivery of small-sized static content on websites, such as e-commerce content and game images.